mdtanker/polartoolkit/docs/install.md

 The easiest way to install this package and it's dependencies is with conda or mamba into a new virtual environment:

-    mamba create --name antarctic_plots --yes --force antarctic-plots
+    mamba create --name polartoolkit --yes --force polartoolkit

 Activate the environment:

-    conda activate antarctic_plots
+    conda activate polartoolkit

 ### Pip

-Instead, you can use pip to install antarctic-plots, but first you need to install a few dependencies with conda.
+Instead, you can use pip to install polartoolkit, but first you need to install a few dependencies with conda.
 This is because `PyGMT` `GeoPandas`, and `Cartopy` all rely on C packages, which can only be install with conda/mamba and not with pip. ere I use mamba, but conda will work as well, just replace any